ansonl/mfm/README.md

 2. **Slice** your model.

-3. **Export G-code file** under the Print button in the upper right.
+3. **Export Plate Sliced 3MF/G-code file** under the Print button in the upper right or File menu.

 > If you update the MFM Options file, you may need to add/delete a space at the end of the slicer **Post-processing Scripts** setting to get the slicer to allow reslicing.